irods/contrib/irods-docker/icat/README.md

-# docker-iRODS
+# docker-iRODS-iCAT

-The docker iRODS Image is an easy distributable, core iRODS deployment.
+The docker iRODS iCAT Image is an easy distributable, core iRODS deployment.
 It can be used for testing, teaching and production.

 This image runs a self-contained iRODS server and postgresql database.